 Our current house has a detached garage as you can see in the photo above.
 This is the first time we’ve had a detached, and I have to say, we’ve really enjoyed it.
 Many would argue they would only have an attached garage, but I could go either way.
 I feel like they both have pros and cons.
 So let’s take a look: Detached vs Attached garage.
 Which is right for your home?

 As for us, our detached garage was an add-on to our current modern farmhouse plan.
 So, as we were choosing a plan, aesthetics were our first priority.
 Bringing me to my first pro.
 In my opinion, a detached garage offers more character and exterior curb appeal than an attached garage.
 This does depend on the style of the home, but it does add more interest.

-Another pro of a detached garage would be that it being separated from your home will allow it to be its own area.
-This is great especially if your garage isn’t the neatest.
-It also could be a separate living quarters for a guest apartment, mother-in-law sweet, pool house, or game area.
+Another pro of a detached garage would be that it is separated from your home will allow it to be its own area.
+This is great, especially if your garage isn’t the neatest.
+It also could be separate living quarters for a guest apartment, mother-in-law sweet, pool house, or game area.
 This extra space could seriously up resale value by thousands!

 Coming from someone who has a detached garage, I really can’t think of many cons.
-Some people might find it inconvenient when walking in cold temperatures to your garage or it being a little further to carry groceries and packages from your car.
+Some people might find it inconvenient when walking in cold temperatures to the garage or it being a little further to carry groceries and packages from their car.
 But honestly, this is something that has never bothered us.

-There are several pros to an attached garage, the biggest one being easy access in bad weather.
+There are several pros to an attached garage, the biggest one being that it is easy to access in bad weather.
 Another huge thing for us was that an attached garage is much cheaper to build.
 With our current modern farmhouse, we did spend quite a bit of extra money on the three-car detached garage.
 I felt like we were building another home.
-With an attached garage you will also be able to heat and cool any finished room above the garage with the same unit as the rest of the home.
+With an attached garage, you will also be able to heat and cool any finished room above the garage with the same unit as the rest of the home.

 In my opinion, there are a few cons with an attached garage.
 One of the biggest is the odor.
-Let’s face it, garages, and what in them typically don’t smell that great.
-With an attached garage these odors usually find a way into your house.
+Let’s face it, garages and what in them typically don’t smell that great.
+With an attached garage, these odors usually find their way into your house.

 Another con is that it may be somewhat easier to break into your home.
 Electronic openers are not that secure.
 This is why it’s a good idea to keep the entry door locked that leads from your garage into the house.